 Shut up, pendejo!
 Esperanza thought but didn’t say.

 In the bedroom, Esperanza quickly removed her three articles of clothing.
 Her blouse, her skirt, and her custom-made sandals.
 Antonio was shocked at how the woman who had waited over two years now seemed so eager to make love.
-Regardless, seeing the most beautiful woman he had ever known lying naked in his bed aroused him, and he eagerly undressed and got on the bed with her.
+Regardless, seeing the most beautiful woman he had ever known lying naked in his bed aroused him, and he eagerly undressed and got in bed with her.

 Years of having women throw themselves at him had made Antonio a lazy lover.
 He entered her right away, not taking any time for foreplay.
 Despite being a talented dancer, Antonio was a terrible lay.
 Even a woman as inexperienced as Esperanza was bored with his performance.

 She stopped him and slid out from underneath him.
-Ignorant, Antonio did not pick up that she was dissatisfied, but assumed she just wanted to change positions.
+Ignorant, Antonio did not pick up that she was dissatisfied but assumed she just wanted to change positions.
 He turned over on his back and placed both his hands behind his head.

 Not sure what to do, even thinking of just leaving, Esperanza stared at the naked man with his erection pointing toward the ceiling.
 That’s when it occurred to her that a woman could be on top—could do all the work, so to speak.
 Something Antonio was more than willing to let her do.

 Esperanza decided to stay and crawled on top of him, awkwardly fitting his erection into her.
 Sitting there, on top of him, Esperanza realized she didn’t know what to do.
 Antonio was no help, just lying there looking at her.
 Suddenly, a new song came on, a cumbia.
-Esperanza loved salsa music, but loved the rhythm of a cumbia more.
+Esperanza loved salsa music but loved the rhythm of a cumbia more.
 She instinctively started moving her hips to the beat.

 Chuga-cha, chuga-cha, went the rhythm of the song as Esperanza rocked her hips back and forth to the tempo.
 In time, she found that she was enjoying herself.
 Never in her life had she felt this much physical pleasure.
 Chuga-cha, chuga-cha!